Written byRuchir DahalonJune 15, 2022

 And small retailers would be able to compete with the heavyweights on equal footing.

-But the reality, however, is totally different.
-There is no way that you can be absolutely sure that your retailers are complying with the MAP policy.
+The reality, however, is totally different.
+There is no way that you can be absolutely sure that your distributors are complying with the MAP policy.
 More often than not, they don’t.
 Hence, the rise of MAP monitoring as a service.

 Importance of MAP Monitoring